matanbt/Piggy-Project/README.md

 # Piggy-Project

 ## Description
-a Basic web-app with user registration and database management uses JS' async requests to get data from server.
+A basic web-app with user registration and database management uses JS' async requests to get data from server, provides a friendly and responsive UI.
-Built with friendly, responsive UI.

 Written in Python for backend, and (mainly) vanilla JS, HTML for front-end.